How to choose the best filter for your goldfish aquarium, after deciding on the size of your set up and how much maintenance you want to do.

 Having established that an aquarium filter is an essential piece of equipment that reduces the amount of maintenance you need to do, and provides some level of protection against mishaps, the decision now is to decide which one best suits your setup.

-As a general rule, the water should be turned over at least two times per hour.
+As a general rule, the water should be turned over at least four times per hour.
 Most power filters will give a gallons or liters per hour figure.
 This figure will be for a new filter that is unclogged.
 Always go bigger with a filter rather than smaller to allow for efficiency to drop over time as the filter gets clogged.

 You can never over filter an aquarium but you can certainly under filter one.